Boumety/module/README.md

 ### Groups

 Add objects to a group to then call a certain function of all of the objects in that group!
 It allows you to have a simpler and cleaner code.

+### Component

+Create and add components to an object.
+Components can be use to not have repeating code, for example, you can create one health component and add it to the player and the enemy.